CHAPTER 231. MINIMUM WAGE

 Employment in a bona fide executive capacity means work by an individual:

-(1) Whose primary duty consists of the management of the enterprise in which he is employed or of a customarily recognized department or subdivision.
+(1) Whose primary duty is the management of the enterprise in which he is employed or of a customarily recognized department or subdivision.

 (2) Who customarily and regularly directs the work of two or more other employees.